Skip to content

 • Click the moon icon on any watch row

-• Choose duration: 1 hour, 4 hours, 1 day, or 7 days
+• Choose duration: 1 hour, 4 hours, 1 day, 7 days, or custom date/time

 • Watch automatically resumes after the snooze expires